 Harlem Globetrotters rookie T-Time Brawner was introduced to the game of basketball during summer rec camps, where she would play with the boys.
-Now she’s doing that as part of the world’s most famous basketball team, joining fellow rookie Mighty Mitchell as the 10th and 11th females to ever play for the Globetrotters.
+Now she’s doing that as part of the world’s most famous basketball team as the 10th female to ever play for the Globetrotters.

 Her love for the game propelled her to be an all-league player at Skyline High School in Oakland, Calif., where she led the team in scoring, assists, and steals.
 After high school, she walked on at California State University, Northridge – but then, the lure of nearby Los Angeles compelled her to pursue acting and modeling.
 During this time, she also earned an undergraduate degree in criminal justice (she enjoys watching crime dramas like “Law & Order” and “CSI”).
 “I love figuring things out,” says T-Time.